 A slow start to the day before I get stuck into some revision.
 I tackle the leftovers from the week – the last bits of reading I didn’t get to.
 Go over all my notes with fresh eyes and fill in any gaps.
 Then I set up for the coming week.
 Check out what the workload looks and pencil into my calendar when I will get tasks done.

-That’s a wrap for the week and I get to say hello to my Xbox for a few hours.
+That’s a ‘study law wrap’ for the week and I get to say hello to my Xbox for a few hours.

 What does your week look like?

 Want to fill your week with things you’re passionate about studying?
-Do you have a plan to help your community, like Matthew?
+Do you have a plan to study law online and help your community, like Matthew?
 You can at Charles Sturt.
 And you’ll get all the dedicated support you need.
 Let’s get to work!